Residents proudly boast about our city, but I can’t not mention the best day trips from Vancouver.

 This picturesque body of water between Vancouver and the outdoor playground of Squamish is surrounded by a network of towering fjords.
 This makes it a great place to explore by boat.
 Renting one at Granville Island or Sewell’s Marina in Horseshoe Bay is a good start.

 Expect to pay about $117.60 for 4 hours, so this day trip is best done in company.

 Bombing around Vancouver’s waters is fun just for the ride, but strapping up with fishing gear and trying to land a big spring salmon (they can reach over 80 pounds) is one way to experience the Sound.

-Those towering North Shore Mountains framing our city skyline aren’t just for show.
+Those towering North Shore Mountains that frame our city skyline aren’t just for show.

-In fact, just a 2800 metre gondola ride up from North Vancouver you’ll find this mountain paradise – complete with lumberjacks, bears, and beaver tails – but enough of the Canadian stereotypes.
+In fact, a 2800 metre gondola ride up from North Vancouver will transport you to a mountain paradise – complete with lumberjacks, bears, and beaver tails – but enough of the Canadian stereotypes.

-Of course, the Wildlife Refuge and its star grizzlies, 30 minute lumberjack shows, and massive tail-shaped donuts are just the start.
-Some of my favourite things to at Grouse Mountain are:
+Of course, the Wildlife Refuge and its star grizzlies, 30-minute lumberjack shows, and massive tail-shaped donuts are just the beginning.
+Some of my favourite things to do at Grouse Mountain are:

 - Having a cold beer at Altitudes Bistro overlooking the city

 - Going up to the highest point of the city at the Eye of the Wind